redhat-developer/redhat-sso-quickstarts/fuse/app-war/README.md

 Level: Beginner
 Technologies: Servlet, JSP
 Summary: Servlet and JSP application
-Target Product: Keycloak, JBoss Fuse
+Target Product: Red Hat SSO, JBoss Fuse
 Source: <https://github.com/redhat-developer/redhat-sso-quickstarts>

 What is it?
 -----------

 The `app-war-jsp` quickstart demonstrates how to write a Servlet JSP application, which is packaged as a WAR.
-The application will be secured by Keycloak and deployed to JBoss Fuse.
+The application will be secured by Red Hat SSO and deployed to JBoss Fuse.

-The application provides simple UI where you can login/logout and see Account management built-in Keycloak page.
+The application provides simple UI where you can login/logout and see Account management built-in Red Hat SSO page.
 Also it allows you to invoke service REST endpoint, which will be typically provided either by Apache Camel or Apache CXF service quickstarts.